Can you survive an axe to the head

 When an axe strikes the skull, it can fracture the bone and penetrate the brain, causing severe trauma.
 The force of the blow can also lead to internal bleeding and swelling, which can put pressure on the brain and further exacerbate the injuries.

-See also How long to beat battle axe
+See also How to get a steel axe in stardew valley

 In addition to the immediate physical damage, an axe blow can also cause long-term effects.
 Survivors may experience cognitive and neurological impairments, such as memory loss, difficulty speaking, or changes in behavior.
 Rehabilitation and therapy are often necessary to regain functionality and improve quality of life.